 The Medical College of Wisconsin designates this activity for up to 6.5 hours of participation for continuing education for allied health professionals.

-Please note: A $2.50 processing fee is assessed for all electronic registrations.
+*Please note: a $2.50 processing fee will be assessed for all registrations.

 Gastroenterologists, Hepatologists, Primary Care Physicians, Registered Nurses, Physician Assistants, Fellows and Residents.

 - Diagnose and manage patients with complications of end-stage liver disease including ascites and hepatic encephalopathy.